 When asparagus season rolls round, this is one of the first things we make.
 Asparagus Soup is a light and fresh soup, that is perfect for Spring.
 This creamy soup is low in calories and fat, but full of flavour.

 Looking for some other ways to eat asparagus?
-Why not try our Cold Asparagus Salad, Easy Asparagus Tart, Roasted Lemon Asparagus, Feta and Asparagus Frittata.
+Why not try our tasty Cold Asparagus Salad, easy Asparagus Tart, quick Air Fryer Asparagus, or our simple but delicious Feta and Asparagus Frittata?

 Jump to: